inBeat/inbeat-website/content/top-influencers/instagram/fashion/turkey/izmir/_index.md

 ---
-title: Top 10 Fashion Instagram Influencers In Izmir In 2023
+title: Top 10 Fashion Instagram Influencers In Izmir In 2024
 description: >-
-  Find top fashion Instagram influencers in Izmir in 2023.
-Most popular hashtags: #izmir #fashion #style #love.
+  Find top fashion Instagram influencers in Izmir in 2024.
+Most popular hashtags: #izmir #fashion #travel #style.
 platform: Instagram
-hits: 121
+hits: 118
-text_top: Identify the best Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram accounts on inBeat.
-text_bottom: Our database holds 121 Instagram influencers like this in Izmir, Turkey for you to work with.
+text_bottom: Our search engine aggregates 118 Instagram influencers like this in Izmir, Turkey for you to connect with.
 profiles:
   - username: "bysulekurtar"
     fullname: >-